skytap/skytap-ansible-inventory/README.md

 Test fixtures are provided by a mock API response, expected dynamic inventory, and several mock configurations

 ## Python Version Compatability
-The script has been developed and tested with Python 2.7.
-Some minor effort has been made to handle cross-version compatibility, but this has **not** been tested with >= Python 3.0.
+The script has been developed with Python 3.11.
+Versions prior 3.6 might not work.

 ## Copyright
+Copyright 2023 L3c Cloud.
 Copyright 2015 Skytap Inc.

 Licensed under the Apache License, Version 2.0 (the "License");